Vancouver Island MusicFest cancelled for 2021 - BC Local News

 Vancouver Island MusicFest has been shelved for 2021, due to the pandemic.

-Executive producer Doug Cox said they held off on the decision for as long as possible, but the cancellation was inevitable.
+Executive producer Doug Cox said they held off on the decision for as long as possible, but the cancellation of the popular Comox Valley event was inevitable.

 “It is actually a bit of a relief to finally come to this decision,” said Cox.
 “We have been waiting, as the world has, to see what is going to happen.
 But we have had a lot of discussions, and even if we are allowed to go ahead with it, would we feel comfortable doing it?
 The answer is no. Not this year.
 Even if we were allowed to do it, how much of our audience would feel comfortable coming out to a festival with their families?